Japan to give up to $1.8 billion in subsidies for storage battery, chip projects

 "We have great expectations that this will lead to the stable supply of storage batteries and the promotion of GX (green transformation)," Nishimura said.

-The minister's comment came after the Nikkei newspaper reported late on Thursday that Honda and GS Yuasa will team up to produce batteries for electric vehicles (EVs) and homes.
+In a statement, Honda, GS Yuasa and Blue Energy Ltd, another battery maker, said they planned to start production in April 2027 and would start mass production in October 2027.

-Honda and GS Yuasa will start by building a new plant that will target a production capacity of at least 20 gigawatt hours (GWh), Nikkei reported, without giving details about where the plant would be built.
+They said they would start by building a new plant that would target a production capacity of at least 20 gigawatt hours (GWh), but did not specify a location or give further details.

-Honda and GS Yuasa declined to provide details, saying they planned to issue a news release later on Friday.
-"At this moment, what minister Nishimura said is everything," a GS Yuasa spokesperson told Reuters.

-A joint venture, which the companies unveiled in January, would play a central role in the development of batteries and materials as well as capital investment, the Nikkei said.
+"We would like to respond to a wide range of battery demand in Japan, which is expected to expand in the future, mainly for BEVs (battery electric vehicles)," Honda Chief Executive Toshihiro Mibe said in the statement.

 ($1 = 133.9600 yen)